Spearville, Kansas

 Early day Spearville, Kansas.

 Two more settlers finally came to the town in June 1877 — George Hall and M. Wear.
-That same month, the area population was sufficient enough for a post office which was opened on June 11.
-The following year, a group from Cincinnati, Ohio also came to town the Spearville Enterprise newspaper was established in May 1878.
-It later was renamed the Spearville News.
+That same month, the area population was sufficient for a post office to open on June 11.
+The following year, a group from Cincinnati, Ohio, also came to town; the Spearville Enterprise newspaper was established in May 1878.
+It was later renamed the Spearville News.
 The Leidigh & Co. merchandise store was established the same year.

 By the early 1880s, the town had developed into a lively business community with two hotels, several supply and grocery stores, a Methodist Episcopal Church, and a bank.
-The area was surrounded by sheep farms with some 60,000 head roaming the prairie.
-Situated near the German community of Windthorst, after a railroad venture to that settlement failed, Spearville profited from the Germans who shopped and worked in Spearville.
+The area was surrounded by sheep farms, with some 60,000 head roaming the prairie.
+Situated near the German community of Windthorst, Spearville profited from the Germans who shopped and worked in Spearville after a railroad venture to that settlement failed.

 Eureka Canal, Kansas about 1884.

 Construction began in 1883 and would take at least two years to complete.
-Soule paid his laborers $1.50 a day, or $2.50 if they supplied their own team.
+Soule paid his laborers $1.50 daily or $2.50 if they supplied their own team.
 The finished product would zigzag 96 miles along the north side of the Arkansas River from near Ingalls in Gray County to Coon Creek in Edwards County.
-Building for the canal began in 1884, but by 1887, as the construction came near Spearville the project was beginning to fail due to drought and other projects upstream, cut construction continued.
+Building for the Canal began in 1884, but by 1887, as the construction came near Spearville, the project began to fail due to drought and other upstream projects, cut construction continued.

 Oklahoma outlaw Bill Doolin.